Please ensure Javascript is enabled for purposes of website accessibility

 • There is lift access to all floors.

 • The lift in the Engine Hall is suitable for manual wheelchairs but may not be large enough for electric wheelchairs or mobility scooters.
-During your visit staff can advise on ways to move around the museum.
+It has a door opening 780mm wide and depth inside of 1,390 mm.

-• The clear door opening widths to the Engine Hall, Gallery One, Gallery Two, and Gallery Three are all approximately 64 inches (1,626 mm).
+• The clear door opening widths to the Engine Hall, Gallery One, Gallery Two, and Gallery Three are all approximately 1,626mm.
 The doors are the appropriate weight and within the required range, but Visitor Experience Assistants are happy to help open them.

-• General signage is large print black vinyl lettering on white walls.
-There is large print black vinyl lettering on a yellow background to indicate which floor you are on.
-Large print yellow vinyl signage on the staircase directs the way to the main galleries.
+• General signage is large print dark blue vinyl text on yellow backgrounds.
+There is large print dark blue vinyl text on a yellow background to indicate which floor you are on.

 • The temperature is lower in all galleries due to air conditioning systems.

-• Use PHM’s Visual Story to familiarise yourself with the museum building ahead of your visit.
+• Use PHM’s visitor map (also available from the welcome desk) and Visual Story to familiarise yourself with the museum building ahead of your visit.

 In case of emergency: